goco-inc/graphql-activerecord/README.md

 end
 ```

 This causes the gem to automatically include `priority` as an input field.
-Unfortunately, the only field you _can't_ use is the
+You could also manually specify the
-`id` field, because the gem isn't smart enough to map global ID's to model ID's.
-(This will be supported eventually, though.)
+`priority` field if you wanted to override its name or type.

 Also, an important note is that the gem assumes that you are passing up _all_ of the associated models, and not just some of
 them.
 It will destroy extra models, or create missing models.